drmlbrt/laughing-robot/README.md

 print "\n\n *** ZTP Day0 Python Script Execution Complete *** \n\n"
 ````
 The fact is, it opens the python inside the switch.

->Question: is this Python 3.0?
+>Question: is this Python 3.0? :> Not it isn't , its version 2.7!

 ###Replacing the man